jsdclxvi/Reforestation/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## ‘Put the cat out’ … ‘I didn’t realize it was on fire